aobolensk/walbot/docs/Help.md

 **addreaction**: Add reaction
     Example: !addreaction emoji regex

+**avatar**: Change bot avatar
+    Example: !avatar <image>
+    Hint: Use !listimg for list of available images

 **channelid**: Get channel ID
     Example: !channelid
     *This command can be used as subcommand*